rdavino2/2020DSBTeam4Final/README.md

 This is a new line to test.

-This is a test for a pull request from the app "Github Desktop"
+This is a test for a pull request from the app "Github Desktop".
+Not sure if this works.